-- 1 Design observation and data collection activities to support creation of activity models and simulations for business situations. - 2 Analyse operational situations and devise approaches which may improve performance of the business organisation. - 3 Generate ideas for new business activity and evaluate the feasibility of those ideas. - 4 Develop detailed plans for business start up with appropriate specification of qualitative and quantitative aspects of the chosen business. - 5 Evaluate the business environment and make judgements as to how business activity might be adjusted to respond to those changes. - Act independently in constructing own learning models, plan and undertake tasks, and accept accountability for own learning decisions. - 7 Identify accurately those issues which require research, and apply appropriate methodologies using a variety of sources. - Analyse business performance using accounting information involving the use of a wide range of ratio or other performance indicators. - 9 Perform a variety of calculation and apply formulae relating to financial decision making. - 10 Produce analyses and evaluations of various aspects of the financial environment. - 11 Evaluate research-based articles.
+- 1 Design observation and data collection activities to support creation of activity models and simulations for economics and financial situations. - 2 Evaluate the business environment and make judgements as to how business activity might be adjusted to respond to those changes.

+- 3 Act independently in constructing own learning models, plan and undertake tasks, and accept accountability for own learning decisions. - 4 Identify accurately those issues which require research, and apply appropriate methodologies using a variety of sources. - 5 Analyse business performance using accounting information involving the use of a wide range of ratio or other performance indicators. - 6 Perform a variety of calculation and apply formulae relating to financial decision making. - 7 Produce analyses and evaluations of various aspects of the financial environment.